FHA Loan With High DTI And Outstanding Collection Accounts

 FHA loan applicants who cannot get an automated approval by Automated Underwriting System but get a refer/eligible can get their mortgage loan applications to a manual underwriting with compensating factors.

-- FHA underwriters on manual underwriting needs to be convinced that the borrower is able to make monthly mortgage payments in a timely manner year after year.
+- FHA underwriters on manual underwriting need to be convinced that the borrower is able to make monthly mortgage payments in a timely manner year after year

-- If they feel that the borrower is of high credit risk, they will look to see if borrower has compensating factors.
+- If they feel that the borrower is of high credit risk, they will look to see if the borrower has compensating factors

 HUD Guidelines On Compensating Factors: